javbotero/Outer-Coast/_includes/about.md

   {% include img-materialboxed.html image=site.data.images.about_us_page.after_project_history %}
 </div>

+#### Why Outer Coast?

+Virtue can be inspired.
+Making change can be taught.
+Education that succeeds does both.

+This is the ethos of Outer Coast.
+We believe that students should graduate from college not only with a credential but also with the purpose and tools to improve the world.

+At too many schools this fundamental mission has faded.
+We have seen and experienced the pressures, both internal and external, that lead today’s colleges and universities to prioritize scholarship over teaching and degrees over learning.
+Their students often graduate with a sense that they have neither the obligation nor the ability to affect meaningful change.
+And yet, amidst a shifting educational and economic landscape, the college degree is more valuable than ever: it has become not just a proxy, but a necessary prerequisite for an individual’s future potential.

+Making change is hard; we fail at least as often as we succeed.
+Students must appreciate failure as well as success and understand the true stakes of both.
+They must take on responsibility that stretches their comfort and abilities, endeavors for which the road to success is neither clear nor guaranteed.

+This is why Outer Coast’s forty students are vested with broad powers of self-governance: administering student recruitment and rendering admissions decisions; legislating student life and adjudicating discipline; assessing and hiring faculty and planning curriculum; and helping to oversee the institution by electing peers to serve on the Board of Trustees.

+This is why, through our labor program, our students are entrusted with the necessary, often unglamorous work of the institution: custodial responsibilities, building maintenance, groundskeeping, answering phones, cooking, and dishwashing.
+This is why, through our service program, our students serve Sitka: volunteering with public libraries and public schools, contributing to tribal and social service organizations, and participating in stewardship of the natural world.

+This is why, through our academic program, Outer Coast fosters a culture of excellence in teaching and learning.
+Students and faculty must be fellow investigators, with intellectual curiosity, honesty, and humility their watchwords.

+Above all, this is why we feel compelled to renew our society’s commitment to a fundamental mission of higher education: to provide students not only with the ability to analyze and think, but also with the purpose and tools to improve the world.

 #### Brief History of the Project

 Founded in 1878, Sheldon Jackson College was the oldest institution of higher learning in Alaska until its closure in 2007.
 At that time, title to the deteriorating campus was transferred to the nationally recognized Sitka Fine Arts Camp.